nai-kon/PlaySK-Piano-Roll-Reader/README.md

 - Artecho
 - Themodist
     - `Themodist e-Valve` supports e-valve midi note output.
 (18 for sustain, 19 for bass snakebite, 109 for treble snakebite)

-In the future, Ampico A will be supported.

 Support image formats are `.CIS`, `.jpg`, `.tif`, `.png`, `.bmp`.
 The `.CIS` supports various scanners such as stepper, wheel/shaft encoder, bi-color, twin-array.